Not every workflow is the right starting point for automation. Maintenance or inspection follow-up is.

 Relationship-driven

-Warranty calls are not only about service.
-They are also a valuable opportunity to stay visible with homeowners and property managers, confirm satisfaction, and uncover future work.
+Maintenance or inspection calls are not only about service.
+They are also a valuable opportunity to stay visible with the customer, confirm satisfaction, and uncover future work.
 A well-timed follow-up can help keep your business top of mind when the next project or service need comes up.

-That is what makes warranty follow-up one of the most practical, low-risk, and high-return automation opportunities for a home service business.
+That is what makes the follow-up process one of the most practical, low-risk, and high-return automation opportunities for a home service business.